Prompt Engineering Guide

 Character Roleplay

-This example by @m1guelpf demonstrates an acting scenario between two people discussing a robbery, causing ChatGPT to assume the role of the character8.
+This example by @m1guelpf demonstrates an acting scenario between two people discussing a robbery, causing ChatGPT to assume the role of the character.
 As an actor, it is implied that plausible harm does not exist.
 Therefore, ChatGPT appears to assume it is safe to give follow provided user input about how to break into a house.

 Alignment Hacking